Tottenham Court Road: Transport

 The road was, for many years, a one-way street: all three lanes were northbound only; the corresponding southbound traffic used the parallel Gower Street, to the east.
 The new two-way traffic flows on Tottenham Court Road and the surrounding streets were fully completed in March 2021.

 The road is served by three stations on the London Underground—from south to north these are Tottenham Court Road, Goodge Street and Warren Street—and by numerous bus routes.

-The Elizabeth line, which opened in 2022, is expected to increase passenger traffic at Tottenham Court Road station by 40 percent.
+The Elizabeth line, which opened in 2022, is expected to increase passenger traffic at Tottenham Court Road station by 40 per cent.

 On 3 June 2014, Camden Council announced plans to reserve the road for buses and bicycles only, during daylight hours from Monday to Saturday.
 The council claimed it would make the street safer and boost business ahead of the opening of the new Elizabeth line station.
 The current one-way system would be replaced with two-way traffic flows.
 Wider pavements, cycle lanes and safer pedestrian crossings would also be installed as part of the £26m plan.
-As of Spring 2019, Tottenham Court Road has been two-way, with buses, cycles and motorbikes permitted to use the southbound road towards the junction towards (New) Oxford Street.
+As of spring 2019, Tottenham Court Road has been two-way, with buses, cycles and motorbikes permitted to use the southbound road towards the junction towards (New) Oxford Street.